 Physiological Color Change

-This phenomenon occurs through specialized cells in their skin called chromatophores, which contain different types of pigments.
-Chromatophores are organized in layers and include:
+This process occurs through specialized skin cells called chromatophores, which contain different types of pigments:

-By altering the distribution or density of these pigments, frogs can adjust their skin color to blend in with their surroundings, regulate body temperature, or communicate with other frogs.
+By adjusting the distribution or density of these pigments, Belize frogs can change their skin colour to:

 - Thermoregulation – Darker colors absorb heat, while lighter colors reflect it.

-- Communication – Some species change color to signal aggression, attract mates, or express stress.
+- Communication – Signal aggression, attract mates, or express stress.

 An excellent example of physiological color change in these two Mexican Masked tree frogs